 The pathways to advanced mathematics courses all begin with linear algebra and multivariable calculus, and the standard prerequisite for most linear algebra and multivariable calculus courses includes two semesters of calculus.

 Course prerequisites are meant to be completed in their entirety before attempting the next course in the sequence.
 Students who attempt a course without adequate preparation often find themselves struggling at some point in the semester.
 This can be true even for students who have been highly successful in their math courses in the past.
 Taking two courses simultaneously when one is a prerequisite for the other is not advised.

-MATH 2210-2220 is good preparation to begin a math major.
+MATH 2210-MATH 2220 is good preparation to begin a math major.
 Half of Cornell math majors take this sequence.

 Only 17% of Cornell math majors take this sequence.
-The most successful students in MATH 2230-2240 begin with extensive mathematical experience and interest.
+The most successful students in MATH 2230-MATH 2240 begin with extensive mathematical experience and interest.
 Many have seen some vector calculus and linear algebra, and most are comfortable writing proofs.
-Those who find MATH 2230 too challenging or time-consuming may drop down to MATH 2210 at the beginning of the term or may continue with MATH 2220 instead of 2240.
-Students who are considering MATH 2230 but are unsure if it is the right choice should pre-enroll in MATH 2210 and talk to an advisor after arriving at Cornell, then may transfer into 2230 if advised to do so.
+Those who find MATH 2230 too challenging or time-consuming may drop down to MATH 2210 at the beginning of the term or may continue with MATH 2220 instead of MATH 2240.
+Students who are considering MATH 2230 but are unsure if it is the right choice should pre-enroll in MATH 2210 and talk to an advisor after arriving at Cornell, then may transfer into MATH 2230 if advised to do so.

-MATH 2130 (Calculus III, spring only) is a course with many different topics, including differential equations and multivariable calculus.
-MATH 2310 (fall only) is an applied linear algebra course that is less theoretical than MATH 2210.
+MATH 2130 (spring only, not offered 2023-2024) is a course with many different topics, including differential equations and multivariable calculus.
+MATH 2310 (fall only, not offered 2023-2024) is an applied linear algebra course that is less theoretical than MATH 2210.
 The only prerequisite for MATH 2310 is MATH 1110, but it is also a good option for students who have taken MATH 2130 and want to learn some linear algebra.
 Both courses are intended for students who do not expect to take more advanced math courses.

 Transfer Credit and Placement